techsoft3d/exchange-polygonica-bridge/readme.md

 1. HOOPS Exchange
 1. Polygonica

-Please goto techsoft3d.com and request an evaluation of these SKDs
+Please goto pages.techsoft3d.com/evalute and request an evaluation of these SKDs

+# Building
+## Windows
+Polygonica only supports up to vc140 build tools be used with the Windows SDK 8.1.
+It is possible to use VS2017 and VS2019 by setting these targets in your project settings.
+Polygonica supports older VC versions, but who uses those anymore?

+## Linux
+In theory it should be possible to build using Linux versions of HOOPS Exchange and Polygonica

 # Usage